akirak/nix-desktop/README.md

 ## Writing configuration

-You can define menu entries by creating a file named `desktop.nix` in a repository and add files to it.
+You can define menu entries by creating a file named `desktop.nix` in a repository.
 The following is an example:

 ``` nix
 let